ftso-eu/ftsofeedupdate/README.md

 ## Features

 - Add new feeds with category, name, and sources.
-- Update existing feeds, including changing their sources and category.
+- Update existing feeds, including changing their sources and category, or update all feeds at once using a list of exchanges and base pairs.
 - Delete feeds by specifying their name.

 ## Requirements